zappybiby/PEAKBepInExPlugins/ModifyStormFrequency/README.md

 ### Step 1: First-Time Setup

-Before you can configure the mod, you must **run the game at least once** with the plugin installed.
-This will generate the necessary configuration file.
+Run the game with the plugin installed.
+It will make a config file for you.

 ### Step 2: Edit the Config File